Stop Murmuring!

 19th Sunday in Ordinary Time (B)

-If you recall last Sunday’s readings, the Hebrews were in the desert complaining to God that they didn’t have enough to eat.
-This Sunday, our first reading tells of the prophet Elijah complaining to God.
-At the limits of exhaustion, frustrated with the task God has called him to do, he basically gives up.
+Last Sunday we read about the Hebrews in the desert, complaining to God that they didn’t have enough to eat.
+This Sunday, our first reading tells of the prophet Elijah also complaining to God.
+At the limits of exhaustion, frustrated with the task God has called him to do, Elijah is tempted to give up.
 He lies down in the desert and prays for death, saying, “This is enough, O Lord!”

-Even in our gospel reading, we read of the Jews complaining about Jesus.
+Even our gospel reading this week tells of people complaining about Jesus.
 The gospel says they “murmured about Jesus because he said, ‘I am the bread that came down from heaven,’ and they said, ‘Is this not Jesus, the son of Joseph?'”
 In other words, who does this guy think he is?
 He can’t really help us.

+Jesus tells them, “Enough!
+Stop murmuring among yourselves” (Jn 6:43).
 Murmuring is an especially unhelpful way of complaining.
-When you murmur, you aren’t even complaining to make yourself heard.
-You are complaining merely for the sake of complaining, under your breath, sewing quiet little seeds of dissent and dissatisfaction.
-Jesus heard the murmuring of the Jews and said, “Enough!
-Stop murmuring among yourselves” (Jn 6:43).
+When you murmur, you aren’t really complaining to attempt to redress a wrong.
+You are complaining merely for the sake of grumbling, under your breath, sewing quiet little seeds of dissent and dissatisfaction.

-What’s wrong with all this complaining?
-In each of these instances highlighted in the scriptures, the complainers were making one big mistake.
-They were focusing on themselves and their own problems instead of focusing on God, and so compounded the suffering they felt.
-This doesn’t mean their problems were not real.
+All too often when we complain, the temptation is to focus on ourselves and our own problems instead of focusing on God.
+This only compounds the suffering we feel.
+This doesn’t mean our problems aren’t real.
 The Hebrews really were hungry.
 Elijah really was exhausted.
 They were not making up their pain.
-But the temptation is to focus so much on our own problems that we forget God always gives us what we need to persevere.
-Then suffering leads to despair.
+But if we focus too much on our own problems, it’s easy to forget God that always gives us what we need to persevere.
+Then our suffering leads to despair.

 In each instance, God provides for his people.
 He sustains them on the journey.
 He provides them with nourishment.
 God feeds us.